 You can manage the insertion of the pre, mid, or post-rolls for each podcast by following these steps:

-- From the following page, you can select or deselect the Active on podcast option for pre-rolls and post-rolls at the entire podcast level, choosing if you want to hear a single or a double ad.
+From the following page, you can select or deselect the Active on podcast option for pre-rolls and post-rolls at the entire podcast level, choosing if you want to hear a single or a double ad.
+You can also enable / disable Sensitive ad categories.
 Remember to click on Save!

 Ad settings for the podcast automatically apply for each episode in that podcast.
 But you could override those settings and also insert mid-rolls, by selecting a specific episode.
 The settings you will adjust for a single episode will not influence podcast's ad settings or ad settings for any other episodes.

 After selecting the episode in question from the above list, you will be directed to the page where you will be able to adjust the ad settings at episode level for what concerns pre, post and mid-rolls.
 We have added some optimization checks and suggestions about the number of ad breaks, to let you know if you are getting the most out of our monetization program.

 Let’s try to understand the meaning of those checks:

 The first check is about the pre-roll.
 Do you have at least one?
 You should!
 We highly recommend placing a pre-roll on your episodes because there is a chance the ad will be heard in that position.